perezjoan/SAGAI/README.md

 | **Block 5** | Run Analysis | Processes all images through the configured tasks using UVLM's batch engine.
 Outputs a CSV with one row per image. |
 | **Block 6** | Aggregation & Mapping | Aggregates image-level scores to point and street levels.
 Generates interactive HTML maps with Folium. |

 Blocks 1–2 handle geospatial data.
 Blocks 3–5 handle VLM inference via UVLM.
 Block 6 handles visualization.
+Optional block 0 is to resume a case study.
 Each block can be re-run independently.

 ---